bukkabu-gpu/Tensor-Frame/docs/src/api/operations.md

 ### Element-wise Binary Operations

-All element-wise operations support automatic broadcasting.
+Note: Currently, only addition supports automatic broadcasting.
+Other operations require tensors to have matching shapes.

 #### Addition (`+`)